 Use the Greenlight trial period as an opportunity to see how useful the debit card is for you and what your kiddo or teen gets out of it.

-I recommend to try it free and if you wish later order a custom debit card.
-No need to order fast shipping.
+I recommend to try it free.
 Additionally, I suggest you don’t tell your kid the debit card is coming (like I did).
 It took about 5 business days to get it, and every day waiting for it was an impatient ordeal for my kiddo.
+Once he got the card, his face was priceless!
+I took a picture but kiddo won’t let me share it here 🙁

 $10 Free Bonus

-If you decide to keep Greenlight debit card after the trial period, a $10 bonus deposit is added to you account when you sign up with this link.
-No code needed.
+If you decide to keep Greenlight debit card after the trial period ends, a $10 bonus deposit is added to your account when you sign up and keep the account. (this is my referral affiliate link, No code needed)

 - Parents have control over where and how much spending